-The Nancy behind the site is me, Nancy Man.
+So who the heck is writing all this?
+That would be me, Nancy Man.
 I’m a Harvard-educated, Colorado-based writer who has been fascinated by names since childhood.
-(The name that kicked things off for me was Flavilla.)
+The name that kicked things off for me?
+Flavilla.

-Over the years, my name-writing has been cited by a bunch of other publications, including New York Magazine, The Chicago Tribune, Woman’s Day, Redbook, Daily Mail, Mental Floss, HuffPo, Vice.com, and The Week.
-My favorite citation so far would have to be the time the U.S. Census Bureau linked to my post about Emancipation Proclamation Coggeshall.
+Over the years, my name-writing has been cited by a bunch of other publications, including New York Magazine, The Chicago Tribune, Woman’s Day, Redbook, Daily Mail, Mental Floss, HuffPo, Vice, and The Week.
+My favorite citation so far would have to be the U.S. Census Bureau linking to my post about Emancipation Proclamation Coggeshall.

-Finally, you’d like to help support this site, please check out my Patreon page — either click that link or this nifty button here:Become a Patron!
+If you’d like to help support this site, please check out my Patreon page.